Blog/Income Tax & Compliance

 Tax Garden Can Help

 Section 80D is one piece of the Chapter VI-A puzzle.
 Combining it with Section 80C, HRA exemption, and home loan interest under Section 24(b) requires calculating the total deduction stack and comparing it against the new regime threshold.
+If a family member has a serious illness such as cancer, dementia, or chronic renal failure, you may also be able to claim a separate deduction of up to Rs 1,00,000 under Section 80DDB for treatment expenses.
 Tax Garden's tax compliance services handle this end to end with flat-fee pricing.

 Looking for expert help with Section 80D health insurance premium deduction claim and ITR filing?
-The team at Tax Garden helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.
+The team at Tax Garden, based in Kondapur, Hyderabad, helps Indian SMEs stay compliant end-to-end: filings, notices, and advisory, all in one place.

 Frequently Asked Questions